Monday, December 23, 2024

 Providing security guarantees to Ukraine is beneficial, first of all, to the guarantors themselves.
 Ukraine has significant experience and material resources for the development and production of weapons.
 In addition, it operates in the global arms market.
 Therefore, the joint development of the defense industry would not be just an investment in the development of Ukraine’s capabilities, but a mutually beneficial cooperation.

 In addition, Ukraine actually defends the eastern flank of NATO and pays for it with the blood of its people.
 Therefore, providing security guarantees to Ukraine is, first of all, ensuring European countries’ own security.
 This is important given Russia's aggressive intentions towards the Baltic countries or Eastern Europe.
-According to statements by the head of the Polish intelligence service, Russia will be ready to attack NATO countries within three years.
+According to statements by the head of the Polish intelligence service, Russia will be ready to attack NATO countries in three years.
 We expect such readiness of Russia within two to two and a half years.
 When we talk about security guarantees, we are not talking about Europeans defending Ukraine with arms in hand.
 The point is that they provide Ukraine with the opportunity to defend itself, and thus Ukraine will, de facto, defend Europe.

 Fifth.
 Ukraine’s ability to mobilize science as much as possible to achieve technological advantages over the enemy.